Cabaret Voltaire (band): 50th anniversary reunion and final tour (2025–present)

+In January 2026, Cabaret Voltaire announced a series of Final European dates through March and June, and a Final USA + Canada Tour beginning in May.

-Legacy and influence
+Influences and legacy

+Cabaret Voltaire have cited Kraftwerk, the Velvet Underground's The Velvet Underground & Nico and White Light/White Heat albums, Can and Neu! as influences.

 New Order lead singer and guitarist, Bernard Sumner, said that Cabaret Voltaire influenced his songwriting, having helped him understand that one "could make music without guitars".
 In Alan Cross's 2012 biography of Skinny Puppy, Cabaret Voltaire's "industrial-grade thumping and noise terrorism" was cited as an influence on the band.
 In 2012, Trent Reznor stated that the Cabaret Voltaire was a major influence when working on his debut studio album with How to Destroy Angels.
 Others who have cited Cabaret Voltaire as an influence include Horrid Red, Fluke and Front Line Assembly.
 Depeche Mode's Martin Gore once listed Cabaret Voltaire among his favourite bands.
 David J of Bauhaus named the group as one of the "few bands on the [post-punk] scene at the time to whom we related".

 As well as helping pioneer industrial music in the 1970s, Cabaret Voltaire have been considered influential on the industrial techno movement of the 1990s.
 Alain Jourgensen, while working with the band on the Acid Horse project, observed the irony of Cabaret Voltaire's turn towards house music circa 1989 as closing the circle on a genre they helped influence:

 "I found it really sad that these complete pioneers, who were once willing to take risks, come here to Chicago because of the house explosion. [...]
 They wanted to do a house record, and they didn't understand that they informed house music through people copying them.
 And now they're back here to copy themselves off other people?"

 Jourgensen's assertion was an echo of Mick Fish's observation in his 1989 book Cabaret Voltaire: The Art of the Sixth Sense:

 "It was now a fact that many of the successful funk and dance records that were racing past them and into the charts were using a 'found' vocal track over a hard rhythm, a technique [Cabaret Voltaire] had nurtured and as near as damn it invented some ten years earlier."

 Alternative Press included Cabaret Voltaire in their 1996 list of "100 underground inspirations of the past 20 years."

 The experimental Sensoria Music & Film Festival is named after the Cabaret Voltaire song, and has become an annual event held in Sheffield since 2008.